noobtronics/noobtronics_media/src/products/arduino-microcontrollers/arduino-uno.md

 In terms of functionality, there is no difference.
 For USB to UART conversion, R1 / R2 uses ATmega8 while R3 uses ATmega16u2.
 ### What is difference between ATmega16u2, CH340G, CP2102 based arduinos ?
 Performance and Cost.
 CH340G / CP2102 are chip solution for USB to UART Conversion while ATmega16u2 is a microcontroller programmed to do the conversion.
 CH340G / CP2102 are better in terms of performance and cheaper.
-### What robots can you build ?
+### What robots can you build with it ?
-With this board, you can build basic Line Follower, RC Car, Robotic Arm, Drones etc.
+You can build basic Line Follower, RC Car, Robotic Arm, Quadcopter etc.
 ### I don't know programming can I learn Arduino ?
 Microcontrollers are built to work as per the program instructions.
 We recommend you to learn basic programming first.
 ### Where can I get started ?